All Analyses run in Sisu require a key metric on which to base the Analysis.

-Note that any existing Metrics that you or your colleagues have previously created will appear in the Metrics list.
+Note that you can also select “Add existing metric” to view a list of existing Metrics that you or your colleagues have previously created.
 These are Metrics that have been defined but have not been added to the current project.

 If the Metric that you need is in this list, you can select it and click Add metric instead of creating a new one.

 You can also edit or delete a Metric and edit the Metric’s underlying query from this modal.